DAZE OF DISCOVERY

 Prince, 20 (future Kamehameha the Great), after an isolated upbringing starts to enjoy life and lust

-Rule Of Fire: A New Musical In Old Hawaii is a cocky queer concoction of history, myth and fantasy that tells the story of Kamehameha the Great, who is a young prince when his remote island makes its first contact with the outside world.
-There are two primary storylines: the hero’s aikane relationship with Wiki (male friendship including sex, common in the culture then) and his fateful encounter with the aging Captain Cook.
+Daze of Discovery is a cocky queer mix of history, myth and mischief that tells the story of Kam (Kamehameha the Great), who is a young prince when Hawaii makes its first contact with the outside world.

 1.